 If dogs are not given worm treatments (and this especially applies to puppies), they may have Toxocara roundworms in their stomach and intestine, and they will pass worm eggs in their faeces (or poo!).
 It takes only a tiny amount of this poo to transmit worms to a person or another dog if it's inadvertently eaten!
 Usually, this doesn't cause any problems but in very rare cases, after the developing worms have been taken into the mouth they travel around the body trying to find the gut.
 As they do this they can cause inflammation in the organs they pass through, causing symptoms like vision disturbance, fever, and coughing.
 Therefore it's important to have your dogs and especially puppies wormed regularly as directed by your vet, and it's very important to make sure you don't put your hands near your mouth or onto food after handling them.

 (Note that the Toxocara worm is different from the threadworm that is so common in children, although they are both roundworms.)

-Other types of worm can cause other types of problem.
-Some types penetrate through the skin, most commonly the soles of the feet, causing irritation of the skin and sometimes other symptoms such as abdominal pain and diarrhea to fever, weakness, loss of appetite and anaemia.
-Fortunately this seems to be rare in New Zealand.
+Other types of worms can cause other types of problems.
+Some types penetrate through the skin, most commonly the soles of the feet, causing irritation of the skin and sometimes other symptoms such as abdominal pain and diarrhea to fever, weakness, loss of appetite, and anaemia.
+Fortunately, this seems to be rare in New Zealand.

 Ringworm and mange